 Sightings in the United States

-People in the United States have been seeing big, black cats as well, in states like North Carolina, Mississippi, Delaware and even Hawaii.
+People in the United States have been seeing big, black cats in states like North Carolina, Mississippi, Delaware, and even Hawaii.
 Here, too, many sightings are attributed to escaped animals, or those let loose by incompetent keepers.

 But there are a few other interesting theories as well.
 One says that populations of Jaguars in South America and Mexico are making their way steadily northward.
 Black Jaguars, while uncommon, are possible in nature, and may account for sightings in the southern United States.

-After decades of absence, the Eastern Cougar was officially declared extinct by the US Fish and Wildlife Service in 2011.
-Nevertheless, some believe cougar populations are making their way east, back to their original territory.
+After decades of absence, the Eastern cougar was officially declared extinct by the US Fish and Wildlife Service in 2011.
+Nevertheless, some believe Western cougar populations are making their way east, back to their original territory.

-Others say the Eastern Cougar still lives.
-Though not acknowledged by state game commissions, hunters and woodsman have made unofficial sightings of cougars as far east as Pennsylvania, Virginia and New England.
+Others say the Eastern cougar still lives.
+Though not acknowledged by state game commissions, hunters and woodsmen have made unofficial sightings of cougars as far east as Pennsylvania, Virginia, and New England.

-Could the Eastern Cougar be an explanation for many big cat sightings in the Eastern US?
-Cougars aren't black, of course, but in the right lighting conditions a terrified witness may not know the difference.
+Could the cougar be an explanation for many big cat sightings in the Eastern US?
+Cougars aren't black, of course, but in the right lighting conditions, a terrified witness may not know the difference.